rutherford-nj/www.rutherfordboronj.com/departments/police/_posts/2018-10-08-street-smart-nj.md

 Rutherford Police Chief John R. Russo has announced that Rutherford will be participating in a month long Street Smart NJ pedestrian safety education campaign aimed at reducing pedestrian-motor vehicle crashes and promoting pedestrian safety to make our roads safer.

-Complete the short online survey, then enter the drawing to win one of three iPads.
+Complete the [short online survey here,](https://rutgersbcsr.co1.qualtrics.com/jfe/form/SV_0rLxck8uQ6vXGQt) then enter the drawing to win one of three iPads.